- Principals Report Week 6 Term 4

 Tuition fees are partially remitted to the System based on school advantage to meet educational and support costs.

 Remembrance Day falls on Thursday this week.
 At 11.00am we will hold a minute’s silence to pay our respects to those who lost their lives in the fight for peace in our world.
 Unfortunately, we cannot hold a ceremony this year due to COVID-19 health restrictions.
 However, students and staff will respectfully commemorate the occasion and pray for continuing peace in our country and for peace across the world.

 The process of allocating children to classes for 2022 has begun.
 The allocations are based on the following considerations:

 - Learning abilities

 - Religion – so that a balance of Catholic and non-Catholic children is achieved especially in Sacramental years.

 My firm belief is that teachers are in the best position to decide a child’s placement because they know all the children in their classes and have a view of the ‘big picture’.
 However, I invite parents to inform me of anything that you feel needs to be considered, for your own child’s well-being or development.
-I have allowed 3 weeks’ time in which to notify me of your concerns, in writing.
-After the cut-off date of Friday 20thNovember, it will not be possible to take further wishes into account.
+I have allowed 3 weeks’ time in which to notify me of your concerns, in writing – there is now 1 week remaining.
+After the cut-off date of Friday 19thNovember, it will not be possible to take further wishes into account.

 Information needs to be provided each year as circumstances can change.
 I will do my best to accommodate your wishes but will not promise anything!
 Please be aware that requests for particular teachers will NOT be considered.